Johan-torfs/plg-platformer/README.md

 - Add a counter for the tokens (for the collectivists)
 - Fix bug when jumping into moving platforms
 - Fix bug where when dying without double jump, the player does not get his double jump back until he lands
+- Should replace the platforms with sprite + box collider instead of using a tilemap for every platform